• Home

 Production throwing with Sofie Goethals

-In this course, you’ll learn how to efficiently and consistently throw functional pottery in series.
-You’ll develop muscle memory, perform only the essential movements, and build speed while throwing sets of cups, bowls, plates, and mugs.
-Through weighing, measuring, precise throwing and plenty of practice, you’ll soon be creating beautiful sets of functional ware.
+In this course, you will learn how to throw functional pottery efficiently and consistently in series.
+You will develop muscle memory and perform only the essential movements to build speed when throwing sets of cups, bowls, plates and mugs.
+By weighing and measuring accurately and practising precise throwing techniques, you will soon be creating beautiful sets of functional ware.

 Price: €